ClemensGugerbauer/WMC-VR-in-the-Future/README.md

 # WMC-VR-in-the-Future

 1. Projekt Purpose:
 - Create a Website about VR in our future.
-In that website we will describe what will be in the future and how VR works at the moment.
+In that website we will describe what will be possible in the future and how VR works at the moment.
 2. Target user:
 - Basically, anyone who wants to know about VR and its possibilities, ranging from normal people to big companys.
 3. Team members: